Sorcha-lab/With-health-chatbot/README.md

-# 🤖 With Health_ بالصحة – Food ordering Chatbot
+# 🤖 With Health (بالصحة)– Food ordering Chatbot

-With Health_ بالصحة is a smart food ordering bot designed to handle basic food ordering queries.
-Built on the Kore.ai platform, it simulates real customer interaction flows and integrates with the **Zoho Mail API** to send confirmation emails.
+With Health (بالصحة) is a smart bilingual food ordering chatbot designed to handle basic meal ordering queries.
+Built on the Kore.ai platform, it simulates real food-ordering interactions and integrates with the Zoho Mail API to send order confirmation emails.

 > 🌟 This is a portfolio project (no real customer data was used).